kubeflow/website/content/en/docs/components/pipelines/installation/choose-executor.md

 1. The updated component can be used on emissary executor now.

-Note, Kubeflow Pipelines SDK compiler always specifies a command for [Python function based components](https://www.kubeflow.org/docs/components/pipelines/sdk/python-function-components/).
+Note: Kubeflow Pipelines SDK compiler always specifies a command for [Python function based components](https://www.kubeflow.org/docs/components/pipelines/sdk/python-function-components/).
 Therefore, python function based components will continue to work on emissary executor without modifications.